Update

 Safely Updating Your Aether CMS

-Before Updating
+Before Updating (All Versions)

 Commit your changes: